 Sewage System Permit

-It is strongly encouraged to have your property evaluated to determine the size and location of the septic system before siting a house, structure, or well.
+The first step is to have your property evaluated to determine the size and location of the septic system before siting a house, structure, or well.
 It will be easier to move buildings on paper if you need to, due to setbacks or the size of the system.
-To do so, you must hire a certified evaluator to look at the property.
-They will excavate at least 3 test pits (two in the primary sewage disposal area and a third in the reserve disposal field area) to a depth of 12 feet and determine the capacity of the soil to absorb water.
-The evaluator will then develop a site plan matching your development desires to the available space.
+To do so, you must hire a state certified evaluator to conduct a soil and site evaluation.
+They will excavate at least 3 test pits (two in the primary sewage disposal area and a third in the reserve disposal field area) to a depth of 12 feet and determine the capacity of the soil to absorb water and any limiting conditions.
+The evaluator will then design a septic system that matches your development desires to the available space.

 You must have the soil and site evaluation completed before applying for a sewage disposal permit.
-Applications are accepted and processed through the County Planning and Zoning offices.
-If an alternative system is necessary (due to lack of soil, groundwater, impermeability, etc.), the evaluator may recommend that you hire an engineer to design a system to compensate for whatever the limitation is.
-The application for an alternative system would be reviewed by the Arizona Department of Environmental Quality (rather than the Health Department).
+Applications are accepted and processed through the Cochise Health and Social Services (Health Department) offices.
+If an alternative system (composting toilets are an alternative system) is necessary (due to limiting conditions, such as, lack of soil, high groundwater, impermeable layers, etc.), the evaluator will recommend that you design a system to compensate for whatever the limiting condition is.
+The application for an alternative system may be reviewed by the Arizona Department of Environmental Quality or the Health Department depending on the system chosen.

 Site & Soil Evaluator